Main Page All Journeys Travel Tips

 The Flora of Cape Verde includes about 664 species of plants.
 Vegetation on the islands is basically of the savannah or steppe type.
 There are trees, typical of both temperate and tropical climates, depending on elevation.
 The flatter parts of the islands sustain semi-desert plants, while the higher lands have arid scrubland.
 The leeward slopes tend to contain desert, with a very sparse shrub cover, mostly thorny or toxic.

 For once, I'll just intend to enjoy the views, and can't be really be bothered with names.
-That said, I am looking forward to see the awesome Cape Verde Dragon Tree; Dracaena caboverdeana (above), described by Águedo Marrero Rodriguez and Rafael S. Almeida in 2017.
+That said, I am looking forward to see the awesome Cape Verde Dragon Tree; Dracaena caboverdeana (above).
 To me, it seems to be way more D. cinnabari-like in its appearance than Dracaena draco, although with a significantly shorter stem.
 It differs from the type species from the Canary islands by very showy bluish-green leaves and a more compact habit with a much shorter trunk, larger top, wider leaves and greater fruits and seeds.
 Especially Sáo Nicolau has its share of them, in areas above 500 meters to 900 metres on north-facing slopes.
-Other caudiciforms which I would like photos of are Atriplex halimus (to the left) and Ficus thonningii.
+Other caudiciforms which I would like photos of are Atriplex halimus (above) and Ficus thonningii.

 DIARY